EllaBrands/stanDev/Stan-Road-Map.md

 # Stan Road Map

 This document is a broad plan for the future direction of the *software products* of the Stan project.
-Stan is very much a group effort and we strongly encourage everyone to get involved in design.
+Stan is very much a group effort and we welcome contributions at every stage of software
+develoment: algorithms, API design, coding, documentation, and testing.
+If you're interested in getting involved in development, here's the [Stan developers home page](http://mc-stan.org/developers/).

 #### Open source licensing